napari/napari.github.io/0.8.0/_sources/gallery/action_manager.rst

     /home/runner/work/docs/docs/.venv/lib/python3.12/site-packages/napari/_qt/qt_event_loop.py:50: UserWarning: System theme detection requires a Qt6 backend.
 Please switch to PyQt6 or PySide6 to use it. theme_type=get_system_theme(),
-    /home/runner/work/docs/docs/napari/examples/action_manager.py:44: FutureWarning: Public access to Window.qt_viewer is deprecated and will be removed in v0.8.0.
+    /home/runner/work/docs/docs/napari/examples/action_manager.py:44: FutureWarning: Public access to Window.qt_viewer is deprecated and will be removed in no earlier than v0.9.0.
 It is considered an "implementation detail" of the napari application, not part of the napari viewer model.
 If your use case requires access to qt_viewer, please open an issue to discuss. layer_buttons = viewer.window.qt_viewer.layerButtons
-    calling <function bind_button at 0x7f6dec367740>
+    calling <function register_action at 0x7f995b7fe980>
-    calling <function bind_shortcut at 0x7f6dec365c60>
+    calling <function bind_button at 0x7f995b7fe3e0>
-    calling <function register_action at 0x7f6dec3d00e0>
+    calling <function bind_shortcut at 0x7f995b7fdee0>